Lucene Wisniewski

 Dean Malec, Ph.D., is a licensed psychologist and Director of Training for CEBTOhio.
 He completed his doctorate in counseling psychology from Cleveland State University in August 2020.

-Dr. Malec has received intensive training in Dialectical Behavior and Cognitive Behavioral therapies, and has worked with clients in settings such as university counseling centers, community based mental health, and eating disorder specialty clinics.
+Dr. Malec (he/him) has received intensive training in Dialectical Behavior and Cognitive Behavioral therapies, and has worked with clients in settings such as university counseling centers, community based mental health, and eating disorder specialty clinics.
 He treats adolescents and adults with a variety of presenting problems, including eating disorders, anxiety and mood disorders, and difficulties with emotion regulation.
 Valuing evidence-based practices within the context of cultural humility, Dr. Malec welcomes working with people of all identities and life experiences.

 As the Director of Training, Dr. Malec oversees CEBTOhio’s practicum/internship program and provides clinical supervision to trainees.
 Dr. Malec has several years of experience collaborating and training with members of the CEBTOhio leadership team.
 In his spare time, he enjoys spending time with family and friends and watching (and quoting) episodes of "The Golden Girls."